EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 Click the **Host** link to log into the back-end on which the job, and JupyterLab container, is running.

 Now, within JupyterLab, click the **Terminal** icon within the 'Launcher' tab.
-This opens up a command-line session within the container.
+This opens up a command-line session within JupyterLab.

 Now run the following: